marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Integration.md

 <img src='../images/integration.png'
        style="width:100px;height:100px;"/>

-At this point, you have a bastion machine where you have installed the Daffy tool, created your core <b>environment-name</b>-env.sh and can execute the install of OCP on ROKS.
+At this point, you have a working OCP cluster on your platform of choice.
+Your <**ENVIRONMENT_NAME**>-env.sh configuration file will contain details of the platform and OCP installation.
+You will now add to this file, the details of:

+1) The Cloud Pak info that you wish to install

+2) The services that you wish to install on the Cloud Pak

 ##Step 1: Deploy Cloud Pak